ASIA 252: Popular Culture in Modern Southeast Asia

 Areas of Southeast Asia experienced colonial rule by Portugal, Spain, Holland, France, England, and the US.
 Some endured a 1940s Japanese occupation and violence during the Cold War era.
 Through popular culture productions, these nations’ citizens present fresh perspectives on colonialism, nationalism, globalization, and state agendas for modernization.

 Students will bring their own media and country interests to the class as examples for comparative analysis.
-The symbolism and social meanings of Vietnamese cuisine, Burmese rap music, Thai vampire films, gymnastic village sports, Theravada Buddhist icons, Philippine charismatic Christian radio, Malaysian Muslim fashions, Indonesian Idol TV shows, Kpop, and the ever-popular shadow puppet shows are all possibilities for class discussion, student research presentations, and creative essays.
-VP, BN.
+The symbolism and social meanings of Singapore cuisine, Burmese rap music, Thai vampire films, tattoos, village sports, Theravada Buddhist ecology rites, Philippine charismatic Christian radio, Malaysian Muslim fashions, Indonesian masked dances, K-pop, digital social media such as FB, and the ever-popular shadow puppet shows are all possibilities for class discussion, student research presentations, and creative essays.